Sonia-corporation/stale/README.md

 ## Default configuration

-After 30 days without any issue update, add a label on the issue to indicate that it is stale (coming from `issue-stale-label`).
+After 30 days without any update on the issue, add a label on the issue to indicate that it is stale (coming from `issue-stale-label`).

 ## All the common inputs